 Enterprise Service Delivery

-How are you responding to interrelated top-10 IT issues, such as changing funding models, access demand, sourcing technologies and services at scale, implementing risk management and security practices, and developing an enterprise IT architecture that can respond to changing conditions and new opportunities?
+How are you responding to IT issues, such as: cloud and infrastructure enterprise IT architecture, governance, risk management and network security practices, disaster recovery, changing conditions and new opportunities?

 Partnerships and Collaborations